Changissnz/why_I_would_use_LLMs/README.md

 is a natural pattern that is similar to the appearance of the ocean from a bird's eye view.
 The more LLM content gets disseminated, I predict the more some people will be forced to be more innovative and original and authentic in what they produce and how they present themselves.
 A pretty woman?
 A well-spoken man?
 So what, right?
 That could be machine-produced with today's LLM technology.
 However, the widespread dissemination of LLM content also makes it harder for some people to get past these new front-page zones to more niche human content.
-LLMs are actually way worse than the original Google search engine.
+LLMs are actually way worse than the original Google search engine for human autonomy.
 The original Google search engine was a door to other people's worlds.
 LLMs are a synopsis producer, a reflection of the input you give it, and a calculus network engine, practically.
 The Greek tale of Narcissus, anyone?

 I also think that the capabilities of commercial LLMs released since around 2022 are a significant hallmark of American democratization.
 American media used to be so centralized, from my perspective.
 I used to have to watch Family Guy on Saturday/Sunday nights for some entertainment.
 Platforms such as Youtube offered choice and timely convenience.
 LLMs offer consumers a channel to produce what